sheetskristen/sheetskristen.github.io/index.md

 ## about

-I am a first year M.S. student in [Computational Linguistics at Brandeis University](http://www.brandeis.edu/computer-science/computational-linguistics/graduate/masters/index.html).
+I am a graduate student in [Computational Linguistics](http://www.brandeis.edu/computer-science/computational-linguistics/graduate/masters/index.html) and research assistant at Brandeis University.

 I received my B.A. in Linguistics from UC Santa Cruz.
 After graduating, I spent several years at Google, working on their localization team.
 Most recently, I had been working as an analyst and engineer at a data startup specializing in location signal insights acquired by  Ericsson's Innovation Lab.